What is a spectrogram?

 Conclusion

 Spectrograms are widely used in a number of fields including seismology, linguistics, sonar / radar, and speech processing to analyze both audio and other types of signals.
 Music software like iZotope’s RX 10 and Steinberg’s WaveLab employ spectrogram visualizations to help users achieve better mixdowns and even perform advanced audio restoration on low-quality recordings to remove unwanted noises or artifacts.
-That’s part of the magic of working in the frequency domain—we can uncover so much more about a sound that just wouldn’t otherwise be possible.
+That’s part of the magic of working in the frequency domain—we can uncover so many more details about a sound that we wouldn’t have been able to access as easily with other means.

 Try experimenting with spectrograms with iZotope’s RX 10 for free, and then rent-to-own the plugin until you own it outright: